-Having studied the intricacies of the city from iconic Big Ben to high fashion, I can say that London is electrified by centuries of history and the energy of its forward-thinking people.
+Having studied the top London, England attractions from iconic Big Ben to high fashion, I can say that this city is electrified by centuries of history and the energy of its forward-thinking people.
 Family members of any age will embrace the elegance and breadth of the city and its many attractions.
 And since there’s a lot to do and see in any visitor’s presumably short amount of time, allow us to help plan your stay.
 Here are my favorite suggestions for families visiting London.
 For more information on current events, check with the British Tourist Authority at Visit Britain or Visit London.

 Fun for the Little Ones

 Hyde Park is not only one of the Royal Parks of London, but one of the largest parks in Central London.
 The sprawling grounds can provide hours of exploration.
 It is most famous for its Speakers’ Corner, where anyone may stand up and speak publicly.
 Another focal point is the Serpentine, a manmade lake that divides the park in half.
 In the summer months, visitors can ride the Solarshuttle ferry, swim, or rent Bluebrid rowboats.
 Other highlights of the park include the Diana, Princess of Wales Memorial fountain, and the September 11th Memorial.
 Crossing the Serpentine Bridge will take you to Kensington Gardens, which used to be the private gardens of Kensington Palace.
 Here you can find a famous statue of Peter Pan, the boy who tried to never grow up.
 Check the website for seasonal events.

 London SE1 2JH